smothers/meteor-webpack/README.md

 ```

 # Production
-There is no way to know inside a Meteor compiler plugin if we are in production or development mode.
-You need to tell the webpack compiler by setting NODE_ENV at production.
+To run or build in production, you need to set your environment variable NODE_ENV to production.

 You can use meteor run, meteor build, mup or anything working with Meteor.